-This difference in perspective is more than just an academic, religious, or philosophical difference between alternative ways of perceiving the world that has no practical consequences.
+This difference in perspective is more than just an academic, religious, or philosophical debate between alternative ways of perceiving the world that has no practical consequences.
 According to the Darwinian view, which emphasizes competition between different species, we human beings have been the most successful species in the very long history of the planet.
 But according to the holistic view, which emphasizes the mutually beneficial cooperation and coexistence between different species, including when a member of one species consumes a member of another species or otherwise causes its death, we human beings have been the greatest living disaster that this planet has ever witnessed.
 The first view leads us falsely to suppose that we can continue doing what we are doing without any negative repercussions to either the Earth or ourselves, while the second view tells us unequivocally that it is absolutely imperative that we change course before it is too late.
 Which of these two divergent views is correct will clearly be revealed in the coming decades and centuries.

 By the term “predator” I also mean herbivores like horses, giraffes, elephants, and rabbits that feed on plants, as well as microorganisms that cause the death of their hosts; in other words, any organism that must feed on other living organisms in order to survive, reproduce, and perpetuate its kind.

 Interestingly, the populations of large organisms such as whales, elephants, and bears that, when they become adults, have no effective predators are limited by their small litters, long periods of gestation and development, and delayed sexual maturity.
 However, even these creatures are vulnerable to predation when they are young.

 I would prefer to write this word as “wholistic,” to emphasize its relation to “whole,” and also to minimize the associations which the word “holistic” has in many people’s brains with certain practices, beliefs, products, and medical treatments.
-Its standard spelling is simply another of the many irregularities and inconsistencies that exist in the English language.
+Its standard spelling is simply another of the many irregularities that exist in the English language.